innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 I used my "best judgement" to pick the resolution.
 Result is: `F1=87.96`.
 So much for the "best judgement".

 Lets forget about ad-hoc fixing and use Viterbi to decode.
 Result: `F1=89.29`.
 Wow!
-Let me stress, thatthese are the same logits that gave Jie Yang et.al. only `F1=88.49+-17`.
+Let me stress, that these are the same logits that gave Jie Yang et.al. only `F1=88.49+-17`.

 ## Let try All ways to resolve invalid label pairs